For more information please contact:

 North Main Organic Garden

-This program provides educational opportunities for members to learn about growing vegetables by organic and sustainable practices.
-Under the advice of ecological Master Gardener, Eliza Holcombe, who meets with members for Q & A session and educational opportunities.
-She also brings a wealth of knowledge about Permaculture and sustainable gardening.
-Members learn through hands-on weekly garden tasks the ins and outs of organic gardening.
+This program provides educational opportunities for members to learn about growing vegetables using organic and sustainable practices.
+Members learn the ins and outs of organic gardening through hands-on garden tasks .

 Members enjoy the benefits of taking produce home weekly and are encouraged to attend social pot luck dinners every other month hosted by one of the members.
 The garden is located in the North Main neighborhood.
-It has 12 raised beds, compost site, drip irrigation and a tool shed.
+It has 12 raised beds, a compost site, drip irrigation, and a tool shed.
 Membership is limited to 14 family memberships.
-This organic garden has the unique asset of Christy, GOFO's Garden Coordinator to help maintain this community garden.

 Members are assigned one day of the week to work in the garden.
 Membership runs from Jan – June and July – Dec and cost is $150 per membership cycle.

-If you are interested in joining the program please contact our Garden Coordinator, Christy for more information.
+If you are interested in joining the program please contact GOFO for more information.

 Greenville Technical Recycling and Sustainability Coalition